TimSoethout/LoCA/README.markdown

-## ING Rebel Specifications Code Generation Library
+## Local Coordination Avoidance Runtime

+Used in evaluation of paper https://dl.acm.org/doi/abs/10.1145/3358499.3361222.

 After cloning this project:

-1. Go to the ing-codegen-akka folder and launch SBT:
+1. Go to its folder and launch SBT:

         $ sbt